cerexas/RL-stitcher/README.md

 1. Place the image you'd like to use as the puzzle in the project directory and rename it to sample_image.jpg or modify the IMAGE_PATH variable in the code accordingly.

-2. Run the learn.py file to train the model
+2. Run the learn.py file to train the model.

 3. I will update code to save and load weights.

 ## Configuration

+### Hyperparameters
-Hyperparameters like BATCH_SIZE, LR, GAMMA, etc., can be adjusted at the top of the script.
+Hyperparameters can be adjusted at the top of the script:

 ```bash
 BATCH_SIZE = 64